nanabingies/KiLogr/README.md

 # DISPATCH ROUTINES

 # Default Dispatch Routine (sub_401400)
 This is a small function.
-It moves the IRP to the edx register and gets the next IRP in the device object stacks.
-This is illustrated in the asm as
+It moves the IRP to the edx register and modifies the system's IO_STACK_LOCATION array pointer, so that when the current driver calls the next-lower driver, that driver receives the same IO_STACK_LOCATION structure that the current driver received.
->inc byte ptr [edx+23h]

 It later makes a call to IofCall driver with global variable dword_4038A8 as a device_object parameter.
 It then makes an exit.

 # IRP_MJ_WRITE (sub_401360)
+It initializes an IO_STACK_LOCATION object and moves it to the esi register.The next stack location in the device stack is set to our current stack location.
+It then initializes a callback CompletionRoutine.
+The CompletionRoutine Function has parameters; the device object variable, a pointer to a function (sub_401230) and 2 other variables.
+Can't figure out what they are now.

+Later on, a call to IofCallDriver passing our DEVICE_OBJECT global variable dword_4038A8 and the pointer to the IRP.
+The function then exits.

+# Function sub_401280
+This function was called in our DriverEntry function and I thought it might be best I check it out incase it does anything interesting.